pointbazaar/espl1000/README.md

 - strong type system
 - compile down to c and then let gcc take care of the rest
 - write interpreter first, probably in java
+- compile to java bytecode and be able to call java code and be called from java code.